Mahesh-M307/Learning_Robotics-Self/README.md

 # Learning_Robotics-Self
 This is my journey of learning robotics which I started taking seriously during my master's study.
-Let's see where it goes.
+Let's see where it goes.I will be pushing random parts made on fusion360 by watching tutorials, some code and soldiworks too but not to complex because solidworks is new to me.
+I created a detailed plan by consulting various ai models like chatgpt, deepseek , grok and came up with a plan to learn from scratch.
+This is my attempt.